scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Thanks to Nicolas Pinto for some influential design advice, Hristijan Bogoevski for ongoing work on an sklearn driver, and to many users who have contributed feedback.
-This project has been supported by NSF grant XXX, and the NSERC Banting Fellowship program.
+This project has been supported by the Rowland Institute of Harvard, the National Science Foundation (IIS 0963668), and the NSERC Banting Fellowship program.

 References
 ----------